The Best Workout for Your Mood

 4. When You’re Feeling Self-Critical: Hatha Yoga

 So on a particularly blah day, be gentle and try a Hatha flow.
-This practice emphasises holding static poses, giving you enough time to settle into your sense of strength and stability.
+This practice emphasizes holding static poses, giving you enough time to settle into your sense of strength and stability.

 5. When You’re Feeling Tired and Cranky: Dance Cardio